loga-engineering/scool-maneger/README.md

 - **Frontend**: The user interface is built using Next.js, a React framework that provides server-side rendering and a great development experience.
 It offers a smooth and responsive user interface for managing school operations.

+- **Machine Learning**: The Flask API integrates a machine learning model for predicting student grades based on relevant data.
+This enhances decision-making and supports personalized educational strategies.